Budget deficit to hit record $3.3T due to virus, recession

 Caseloads remain unacceptably elevated, however, as the virus exacts a painful, lingering toll on the economy and sentiment remains high for a fifth virus rescue package that would include money to reopen schools, patch state budgets and continue enhanced jobless benefits that have kept families afloat.

-Among Republicans, there seems to be less ardor for a deal — at least at what they see as unfavorable terms.
+Among Republicans, there seems to be less ardour for a deal — at least at what they see as unfavourable terms.
 GOP leaders had been pressing for a package in the $1 trillion range, but party talks during August have focused on a smaller package.

 The enormous deficit is bringing the federal debt, as measured by the size of the economy, near levels not experienced since the end of World War II, when explosive borrowing to finance the war effort caused a historic spike.
 But those levels quickly receded during the postwar boom — something that won’t happen now, since federal spending is now dominated by retirement programs like Medicare and Social Security, whose costs increase automatically with inflation and the ongoing retirement of the Baby Boom generation.